Robertfarb/whiteboarding-curriculum/algorithms/dp/project/firstname_lastname/dynamic_programming_2.md

   # Return the cache
 end
 ```
-Now, it's time to build `frog_hops`.
+Now, it's time to build `frog_hops_bottom_up`.
 This one is easy: build the cache that you need using `frog_cache_builder`, and return the correct entry from that cache.
 What's the time complexity of `frog_hops(n)`?

-Next, build a top-down implementation of the same function.
-As we did with the Blair numbers, write it recursively first, then introduce a cache that gets checked and updated upon finding new solutions.
+**Next, build a top-down implementation of the same function.** As we did with the Blair numbers, write it recursively first, then introduce a cache that gets checked and updated upon finding new solutions.

 ### Super-Charged Frogs